 2. Managers must communicate, the change managers help them do it

 “Change managers communicate well, it’s part of their core skillset but that doesn’t mean you should hand the comms over to them.
 Research shows that communication should come from senior management and line managers, they need to be seen as serious about the changes and to be following up on their word.
 I’ll say, I can write this, I can advise you on the best format, wording, timing and channel but it needs to come from you.”

 3. Train heads of department in change leadership and management

 “Remember that Heads of Department typically manage upwards but not downwards.
 It’s a role they take on for a limited tenure before returning to their normal role.
 They’re very sensitive to what peers in their department think of them as a result.
 They often see the role as representing colleagues, not managing them and challenging them on resistance to change.
 But they’ll be in that role for four to five years so invest in their soft skills.
-Research shows that the most important factor in successfully getting staff to accept and adopt change is the line manager.
+Research shows that the most important factor for change management in Higher Education – to successfully get staff to accept and adopt change – is the line manager.
 Leading a team through change requires a different skill set to leading in steady state.
 The correct support from heads of department is critical.”